 What Kids Need: Parents as Advisors

 In part two of the series, What Kids Need, I would like to talk about Parents as Advisors.
 Being a parent is a bit like being a personal coach with your young person.
-If you hired a personal coach to help you with your life, you would want them to listen a lot, advise very little, and mostly help you to figure out how to think and do things in your life by asking you questions.
-A good coach can help you to ask your questions, find your answers and when the session ends, you thank them for really very little that they did for you.
+If you hired a personal coach to help you with your life, you would want them to listen a lot, advise very little, and primarily allow you to figure out how to think and do things in your life by asking you questions.
+A good coach can help you to ask your questions, find your answers, and when the session ends, you thank them for really very little that they did for you.
 The same goes for being a good parent.

 I challenge you today to try sitting with your child and making a connection by listening.
 Try not advising, not judging, and not telling your stories.
 Just relax and listen and build that relationship.
 Once you have that going nicely, then begin your question strategies using the models above.
-Let me know how this works for you and leave me a comment below.
+Let me know how this works for you, and leave me a comment below.

 Yours for Better Parenting,